Frequently asked questions

 What extra information can I include?

 You may like to include some (small) examples of your work, which you feel strengthens your application and is relevant.
 For example; articles, publications or maps.
 These should be submitted electronically.
+Please consider the length of the supporting documents you provide, being respectful of the time the assessors have to review documents.

 Do I need to send in full copies of publications?